coder/code-server/doc/FAQ.md

 You can use [Let's Encrypt](https://letsencrypt.org/) to get an SSL certificate for free.

-## How do I access web services?
+## How do I securely access web services?

-code-server is capable of proxying to any port using either a subdomain or a subpath.
+code-server is capable of proxying to any port using either a subdomain or a subpath which means you can securely access these services using code-server's built-in authentication.

 ### Sub-domains

-Set up a wildcard certificate for your domain and a wildcard DNS entry (or you can configure each subdomain individually for the ports you expect to use).
+You will need a DNS entry that points to your server for each port you want to access.
+You can either set up a wildcard DNS entry for `*.<domain>` if your domain name registrar supports it or you can create one for every port you want to access (`3000.<domain>`, `8080.<domain>`, etc).

+You should also set up TLS certificates for these subdomains, either using a wildcard certificate for `*.<domain>` or individual certificates for each port.

 Start code-server with the `--proxy-domain` flag set to your domain.

 ```
-code-server --proxy-domain coder.com
+code-server --proxy-domain <domain>
 ```

-Now you can browse to `<port>.coder.com`.
+Now you can browse to `<port>.<domain>`.
 Note that this uses the host header so ensure your reverse proxy forwards that information if you are using one.

 ### Sub-paths